cessationoftime/ixia/README.md

 n6
 =====

 Haskell IDE, with Nix as the primary build method, and Reactive-Banana-WX GUI.
 Will look into using cloud-haskell for async ops.
-Would like  D-language support in the IDE after Haskell.
+Would like  Rust language support in the IDE after Haskell.

 The scion library may be useful for this project. see : https://github.com/nominolo/scion